 - The ingredients listed on the Tasty Bite Madras Lentils pack are Water, Tomato, Lentils, Red Beans, Onions, Cream, Butter, Salt, Oil, Chilies, and Cumin.

-- My understanding is that they use adzuki beans (chori in Hindi) in place of black gram lentils.
+- My understanding is that they use adzuki beans (also known as chori in Hindi) in place of black gram lentils.

 - The spices used are much fewer, only cumin and chili.
 So it is milder than Dal Makhani.